keigotak/MAXX/README.md

 ## Special Features
 1. Handles genes that have more than one mutation.
 2. Extends gene sequences by additional 200 nucelotides on each end.
 3. Identifies refernce nuceltoide mismatches between gtf reference geneome and
+4. Condensed example input and output files.